 As of May 3, 2021, the Middlesex County Emergency Rental Assistance Program (MCERAP) is live and accepting applications for assistance.
 Renter households in need of assistance may submit their application and required documentation via the MCERAP online application portal.
 The MCERAP is funded by a $24.6 million grant from the federal government.
 Funding will be distributed on a priority basis.
 For more information, please click here.

-Somerset County has established an Emergency Rental Relief Program for County households that had a loss of income as a result of the COVID-19 pandemic.
-Applicants may be eligible for up to 3 months’ rent or $3,000.00, whichever is less, for payment toward rent that is owed.
-The Program will only pay rent that is owed and will NOT pay late fees.
+Somerset County’s Emergency Rental Relief Program is available for county households that had a loss of income as a result of the COVID-19 pandemic.
+Applicants may be eligible for up to 6 months’ rent or $6,000.00, whichever is less, for payment toward rent that is owed.
+The Program will only pay rent that is owed and will not pay late fees.
 Payments will be issued directly to the landlord.
 Note that this program is funded by the Community Development Block Grant (CDBG) and as a result, residents of Franklin Township, which has its own CDBG program, are not eligible.
-Funds are limited and will be distributed on a first-come, first-served basis; submitting an application does not guarantee financial assistance will be provided.
+Funds are limited and will be distributed on a first-come, first-served basis.
 For more information, please click here.